e271828e/Flight.jl/docs/notes/design/framework_spec.md

 at the probe, naming the offending constructor.
-The repository's test suite pins the invariant instead: `build(world; activations = (Float64, ProbeDual))` (or a `check` entry) runs the exhaustive set in CI, catching walked-leaf genericity violations at PR time. `ProbeDual` is the framework's exported canonical probe scalar — `const ProbeDual = ForwardDiff.Dual{ProbeTag, Float64, 1}` — because an activation is keyed by a *concrete* scalar type and the bare `Dual` `UnionAll` cannot key one, be walked to, or answer `zero(T)`.
+The repository's test suite pins the invariant instead: `build(world; activations = (Float64, ProbeDual))` (or a `check` entry) runs the exhaustive set in CI, catching walked-leaf genericity violations at PR time.
+The same keyword is the recommended idiom for [§9.1](#91-no-shared-mutable-model-staged-writes-snapshot-reads)'s parallel-sweep register: pre-materialize the activations the sweep will need and the shared `Build` is a fully immutable artifact, with no synchronization on any path. `ProbeDual` is the framework's exported canonical probe scalar — `const ProbeDual = ForwardDiff.Dual{ProbeTag, Float64, 1}` — because an activation is keyed by a *concrete* scalar type and the bare `Dual` `UnionAll` cannot key one, be walked to, or answer `zero(T)`.
 Its width is